hsylife/SwiftyPickerPopover/README.md

 import SwiftyPickerPopover
 ```
 ### Basic
-To display a popover with UIDatePicker, the code looks like this:
+To display a popover with an UIDatePicker, the code looks like this:

 ```swift
 DatePickerPopover(title: "DatePicker")